sailscastshq/boring-stack/CONTRIBUTING.md

-# Boring JavaScript Stack contributing guidelines
+# The Boring JavaScript Stack contributing guidelines

 Thank you for taking the time to contribute to our project.
 We appreciate you! 🫶🏽 Please take a moment to read the following guidelines before contributing: